 International Program Components

-All MAIB students are required to participate in this brief, but intensive international immersion experience and will be able earn two credits toward their degree.
-Students visit businesses and organizations to hear managers and executives discuss their experiences working in that country, and abroad, in general.
-The itinerary begins with a dinner, which gives students the chance to meet local business people and hear them speak on topics such as European Union expansion and the movement of manufacturing to Eastern Europe.
-The MAIB Study Tour focuses on Europe and/or the UK.
-Past MAIB Study Tours have included Budapest, Brussels, Dublin, London, Munich, and Paris.
-View example Budapest itinerary.
+All MIB students are required to participate in this brief, but intensive international immersion experience and will be able earn two credits toward their degree.
+Students visit businesses and organizations to hear managers and executives discuss their experiences working in that country, and abroad, in general Past MIB Global Immersion Experience trips have included Barcelona, Berlin, Budapest, Brussels, Dublin, London, Munich, and Paris.

 |Spring||Fall Break (mid-October)|